ngkabra/t6reader/README.md

 ## ⚠️ Major Disclaimers ⚠️

 1. **This is not good code**.
 It was written quickly, by ChatGPT o1-preview.
 I have no idea of Firefox extension development and I am not very good at JavaScript.
 The code is probably not well-structured, and certainly not battle tested.
 The only reason I'm putting this code here is for people to play with.
+I've spent less than an hour on this code—in fact, I've probably spent more time on this README than everything else.
 2. **There are no tests**, and I have no idea if this extension will break things or not.
 It’s just for playing around.
 3. **Use at your own risk**.
 I make no claims about its suitability for any purpose.